gdbroman/broman.blog/_posts/2020/2020-10-27-finding-ones-way.md

 and we?
 No, nothing at all.

-It requires unraveling,
+It calls for unraveling,

 in our own mind's eye.

-Ha - you prefer blind traveling?
+You prefer blind traveling?

 Think I'd rather die!